ComputerRL: Scaling End-to-End Online Reinforcement Learning for Computer Use Agents: The Framework

-To address these limitations, we build a robust and massively parallelizable OSWorld infrastructure (see Figure~\ref{figs:framework}), with the following design innovations: \begin{itemize}[leftmargin=1.5em,itemsep=0pt,parsep=0.2em,topsep=0.0em,partopsep=0.0em] \item \textbf{Standardized, Decoupled Interface}: The environment is refactored via the AgentBench API, providing a unified, modular interface.
-This abstraction layer enables seamless integration with any learning algorithm or agent architecture, and naturally decouples environment execution from the computational back-end.
-Consequently, resources can be managed more flexibly, and agents can interact with the environment irrespective of the underlying hardware cluster. \item \textbf{Lightweight \& Efficient VM Deployment}: Our solution utilizes \texttt{qemu-in-docker}~\footnote{https://github.com/qemus/qemu} to orchestrate Ubuntu VM instances in a containerized manner.
-We build streamlined VM images that mitigate prior network stack issues, bundle essential utilities directly into the image, and reduce resource requirements through optimizing unneeded services or settings.
-This significantly reduces per-instance CPU usage, enabling a greater density of concurrent environments. \item \textbf{Distributed Multi-Node Clustering}: To achieve genuine scalability, we employ a gRPC-based~\footnote{https://github.com/grpc} inter-process communication protocol that links multiple CPU nodes into a distributed cluster.
-A unified controller service centrally manages resource allocation, environment orchestration, and inter-node synchronization. \item \textbf{Web-based Visualization and Monitoring}: Our controller incorporates a versatile web interface, enabling real-time visualization of environment statuses, agent states, and cluster resource allocation.
-The module dramatically improves usability, operational transparency, and facilitates rapid debugging during large-scale experiments. \end{itemize}
+To address these limitations, we build a robust and parallelizable OSWorld infrastructure (see Figure~\ref{figs:framework}) with the following innovations: \begin{itemize}[leftmargin=1.5em,itemsep=0pt,parsep=0.2em,topsep=0.0em,partopsep=0.0em] \item \textbf{Standardized, Decoupled Interface}: We refactor the environment via AgentBench API, providing a unified interface that decouples environment execution from the computational back-end and enables flexible resource management. \item \textbf{Lightweight VM Deployment}: Using \href{https://github.com/qemus/qemu}{\texttt{qemu-in-dockere}}, we deploy containerized Ubuntu VMs with streamlined images that reduce network issues and optimize resource usage, significantly lowering per-instance CPU consumption. \item \textbf{Distributed Multi-Node Clustering}: We employ \href{https://github.com/grpc}{gRPC-based} communication to link CPU nodes into a distributed cluster with centralized resource allocation and orchestration. \item \textbf{Web-based Visualization and Monitoring}: A web interface provides real-time visualization of environment statuses, agent states, and resource allocation, improving usability and debugging capabilities. \end{itemize}

-Through these technical improvements, our system supports deployment of \textbf{serveral thousands} of concurrent environments on a multi-node CPU cluster, as validated by extensive empirical evaluation.
+Through these technical improvements, our system supports deployment of \textbf{several thousands} of concurrent environments on a multi-node CPU cluster, as validated by extensive empirical evaluation.
 Results confirm our platform’s superior stability, resource efficiency, and scalability, making it an enabling infrastructure for large-scale RL and agent-based research.